heurist-network/miner-release/README.md

 ## LLM Miner Guide (Linux)

-We use a Docker container to run a Large Language Model (LLM) with [Huggingface Text Generation Inference](https://github.com/huggingface/text-generation-inference).
-We don't recommend running the LLM miner on Windows because of the difficulties in setting up Docker on Windows.
+For LLM mining, we utilize a Docker container running a Large Language Model with [Huggingface Text Generation Inference](https://github.com/huggingface/text-generation-inference) Due to challenges in setting up Docker on Windows, LLM mining is recommended primarily for Linux systems.

 ### Prerequisites
 - Make sure you have CUDA driver installed.
 We recommend using NVIDIA drivers with CUDA version 12.1 or 12.2.
 Other versions may probably work fine.
 Use `nvidia-smi` command to check CUDA version.